Jakubson/XvsX/README.md

 * You could set separate equipment for each team.
 * You could modify start/game/end time, award for win, disable command in the game.
 * You could change all messages in config file.
+* You must create game manually in the config file.
 * Support 1.8 - 1.12 version of Minecraft.

 ## Required